tytydraco/yessleep/out/Thelma_Gabriels_Diary.md

 I didn't really know what I was getting into.

-I'm a recent police academy graduate and only just managed to join the force, moving to the town of Blackthorn, Ohio and joining up there.
+I'm a recent police academy graduate and only just managed to join the force, moving to the town of Blackthorne, Ohio and joining up there.

-Blackthorn.
+Blackthorne.
 Not even the name sounded inviting.

 But I decided to ignore that.
 You know, looks can be deceiving and all that.
 And unfortunately, I would get that particular maxim hammered into my brain very quickly.
 For a number of reasons.